g-leech/argmin-gravitas/_posts/2011-08-17-sentiment.md

 ## Day 27: Callow End to Stow

 Woken by that most powerful of freejazz quartets, dogs screeching in joy near the ear.
 Even given that I've an awful unfocussed and heavy feeling, in this, our fifth week of the Road.
 Get a flurry of texts informing me of the passing of Amy Winehouse.
-(What's the obscurest celebrity you'd text someone over?)Make it to Great Malvern running on empty - no water nor nothin.
+(What's the obscurest celebrity you'd text someone over?)

+Make it to Great Malvern running on empty - no water nor nothin.
 Sit and eat for an hour.

 Overheard: [patronising] "Darling, you are what you are - it's your genes, isn't it?"<br />

-On this spot in AD1211: "Darlinge, you are whatt you are - it be Providence, see you not?"Nice town, full of theatres and Cryers.
+On this spot in AD1211: "Darlinge, you are whatt you are - it be Providence, see you not?"<br><br>

+Nice town, full of theatres and Cryers.
 Up, up, up to Colwall, which is unspeakably peaceful.
 Lurk around the Downs School reading Auden.
 Then away, down to Stow.
 All the little towns around here are obviously nice, but I can't stand them.
 Spot <a href="http://en.wikipedia.org/wiki/Broadway_Tower">something bizarre</a> on a hill.
 We stare at each other for a bit until I give in.Wrestle over whether to get a hostel or eat well (both about £16, see).
 Hostel it is.
 Can't decide what I want first - a shower, some internet, clean shorts, food, wine, a nap, safety, a giant-ass bowl of cereals, or a little tenderness.
 Sort out my life; find all these things.
 My relief is violent.<br />

 <br>